brendacs/colludia-gatsby/src/content/posts/spotlight/2020-08-18-underdown-interview.markdown

 It also happens to be the inspiration for _Underdown_.

-Each character you'll meet in _Underdown_ has a different disability, but they aren't any less independent or strong because of it—in fact, just the opposite.
+Each character you'll meet in _Underdown_ has a different disability, but they aren't any less independent or strong because of it — in fact, just the opposite.
 As Michel says best, "It becomes so far from the truth when you reduce them to someone who needs help just because they don't move around as we do or see the environment as we do."

 The diversity is part of what truly makes _Underdown_ stand out.
 How often do you get to see such a racially diverse cast where none of the characters move around or see in ways that we accept as "normal"?